Alpenglow88/Ancasta/README.md

 ## Usage:
-The RSpec commands are contained witin Rake tasks and can be run int he following ways:
+The RSpec commands are contained witin Rake tasks and can be run in the following ways:

 ```ruby